ramachandrareddy1/sudoku-puzzle/README.md

 # sudoku-puzzle
 sudoku_puzzle

-In this project for solving puzzle i am using "sudoku-solver-js" npm module. i decleared  the  puzzle variable and assinged the puzzle related values horizantal pazzle values. if you don't know any values zero vales.
+ Solving sudoku puzzle i am using "sudoku-solver-js" npm module. i decleared  the  puzzle variable and assinged the puzzle related values horizantal pazzle values. if you don't know any values then set that vaules as zero .

 Ex: